Lexxie9952/fcw.org-server/freeciv/freeciv/data/classicplus/README.txt

 Jungle and Tundra resources buffed to make those terrains less uninhabitable Gold now produces +8 trade (previous 0/1/6 made it an inferior resource)</li>
 <li>Units who disembark to adjacent tiles from ships lose all their moves, except Marines</li>
 <li>Quay added.
 Requires Pottery.
-It's ferry infrastructure for crossing rivers with 2/3 move points.
-Allows cargo units to deboard or be unloaded from ships without disembarking (which loses all moves)</li>
+It's ferry infrastructure for crossing rivers with cost of 2/3 move-points.
+Allows cargo units to deboard or be unloaded from ships for free (without disembarking, which loses all moves)</li>
 <li>Canal added.
 Requires Engineering.
 Allows all ships to travel through it.</li>
 </ul><h3><u><b>UNITS</u></b></h3><ul style='font-family:Helvetica'><li>Added Fanatics</li>
 <li>Added Ground Troops, which upgrade Riflemen and Alpine Troops in the later game</li>